-Form listening enables capture of values entered into forms when the form is submitted, or as soon as the user has entered the value -- without waiting for the form to be submitted.
+Form listening in BlueConic enables you to capture values entered into forms when a customer submits a form, or as soon as they enter a value -- without waiting for the form to be submitted.

-In order to capture values entered in forms, you must configure listeners.
-BlueConic does not listen to forms unless you have created listeners.
+In order to capture values entered in forms, you must configure Listeners.
+BlueConic does not listen to forms unless you create one or more listeners.

 - Head to the Profiles > Profile Properties tab and click "Add Profile Property" to begin.

 - Enter a unique identifier (ID) for your profile property.
 Think of this as a short name -- but remember that only alphanumeric characters, underscores, and hyphens are allowed.
 We'll go with "site_search" here.

 - For the name field, you have more freedom to include spaces and other characters.
 This is the name that will be displayed for the profile property throughout BlueConic.

 - Enter a description that includes supporting information that allows other BlueConic users to understand why the profile property exists.

 - Check the box next to "Segment Filter", and change the filter type to "Text".

 - Add some labels for the property, if applicable.
 Not sure how you'll use labels for categorization/organization yet?
 Try just entering "search" for now.
 You can always change this later.

 Seven steps, but seven really quick steps.
 In the end, you should have a profile property that looks something like this: